ggonzalv/cofi_physical_store/README.md

 *two_for_one* (list): Each element within this list is considered for a two for one discount.

 *bulk* (list of tuples): Each element within this list contains a tuple.
-The first item is the name of the product, and the second item is the price of the item if the user buys 3 or more units of the considered product.
+The first item in the tuple is the name of the product, and the second item is the price of the item.
+This is applicable if the user buys 3 or more units of the considered product.

 *swag* (list of tuples): Each element within this list contains a tuple.
 The first item in the tuple is a list which contains the names of the products affected by this discount.
-If the user selects one item of each element within the list, then a special price is applied for the three items together, as specified in the second element of the tuple.
+If the user selects one item of each element within the list, then a special price is applied for the three items together.
+The price is specified in the second element of the tuple.

 Finally, the parameter *order* allows the user to specify the order in which each discount is applied.
+Default is swag, bulk and then two_for_one.